 Yet there may be employees who are rewarded for their average performance due to favoritism or rating errors.

-Thus, it becomes important for every HR department to identify and find ways to avoid bias in performance evaluation.
+It becomes important for every HR department to identify and find ways to avoid bias in performance evaluation.
 Supervisors, managers and HR should all work together in avoiding biases in performance appraisals.
 They should ensure that performance reviews remain fair and employees remain motivated throughout the process.

 Reducing Risks and Avoiding Bias in Performance Appraisals